 Pool Alkalinity Adjustment

-Your pool alkalinity is a big part of your pool water chemistry; therefore it is very important that you test it on regular basis.
-When you are correcting your total alkalinity level, it is recommended that you do so in small increments.
-Reason being, that it is much easier for you to adjust your TA Level slightly when it gets a little high or a little low.
+Unbalanced water chemistry leads to costly repairs of ypur spa or pool surfaces and equipment.
+When you are correcting your total alkalinity level, it is recommended that you do so in small calculated increments.
+The reason for this controlled process is due to the fact that it is much easier for you to adjust your TA Level slightly when it gets a little high or a little low.

 You should not wait for your total alkalinity levels, to get way off and then try to bring it back under control all at once.